andynoelker/laravel-5-view-generator/readme.md

-# Detailed readme coming soon
+# Laravel 5 View Generator

 This Laravel 5 package adds a Blade view generator to make your development process easier.